 E. M. (Edward Morgan)

 Faith, to my mind, is a stiffening process, a sort of

+the stuff.
 My motto is: "Lord, I disbelieve -- help thou my unbelief.

 I do not believe in belief.

 A religion without a goddess is half-way to atheism.

 Robin Lane Fox ~ Historian

 ~ Fellow, New College, Oxford